 - Pray to keep the other person’s interest above yours.
 Just as Jesus’ love is selfless, your love for your partner should be the same.

-Sex has become a central need and sometimes requirement in relationships among single and dating individuals.
+Sex has become a central need and sometimes a requirement in romantic relationships among single and dating individuals.
 Sadly, lust and selfish desires come before any kind of intellectual, emotional, and spiritual connection.
 The Bible teaches us to be sexually pure, which means sex is only to be enjoyed between one man and one woman in marriage.
-In your season of dating, work towards keeping that purity in obedience and gratitude to the saving grace of Christ.
+In your season of dating relationships, work towards keeping that purity in obedience and gratitude to the saving grace of Christ.

 How to Date as a Christian

-Because the godly Christian way of dating is in stark contrast with the world’s ways and standards, people find themselves clueless on how to go about it.
+Because the godly Christian way of dating is in stark contrast with the world’s ways and standards, people especially young adults find themselves clueless about how to go about it.
+There are no specific Christian dating rules that we need to follow.
 Here are some concrete ways to help you this season.

 How to Date as a Christian Man or Woman